WorldHealthOrganization/smart-ph4h/input/pagecontent/trust_domain_use_cases.md

 ### PH4H Use Cases

 The PH4H team is currently working to develop the following use cases:
+As each use case develops, a specific implementation guide will be created (see links in table below for currently available documentation)

 | Use Case Group | Specific usecases |
 |---|---|